 As a social and environmental epidemiologist, I study how places can be designed and managed to support population health and climate resilience.
 I have led research

-describing how parking policy may affect population health and equity.
+describing how parking policy may affect population health and health equity.

 I have methodological expertise in